An Introduction to Tarot Numerology

 In the Tarot, numbers are important – as important as the images and card titles.
-Numbers carry a vibration and give us a world of information if we know what to look for and how to interpret it.
+Tarot Numerology carries a vibration and give us a world of information if we know what to look for and how to interpret it.
 Not only are the individual numbers important but so are repetitions and the sum total of the numbers in a spread can be used for an overall theme.
 The latter is called ‘taking the quint.’
 Quint is short for quintessence a term used in alchemy and medieval philosophy.

 Quintessence means ‘the fifth element’ and refers to the matter which makes up the heavenly bodies.
 This fifth essence or element was thought by alchemists to be able to turn base matter from the other four elements into gold and was referred to as ‘the philosopher’s stone.’